artefactual/atom-docs/user-manual/access-content/navigate.rst

   as an :term:`access point` to an :term:`archival description`.
 * **Level of description:** Limits results to those that match the selected :term:`level of description` (e.g. fonds, collection, series, file, item, etc).
-Includes a top-level description filter, that allows users to limit results to those that are :term:`parents <parent record>` - e.g. the top hierarchical record in a multi-level descriptive :term:`archival unit`.
+Includes a :term:`top-level description filter`, that allows users to limit results to those that are :term:`parents <parent record>` - e.g. the top hierarchical record in a multi-level descriptive :term:`archival unit`.
 * **Media type:** Limits results to those with a :term:`digital object` attached that matches the selected media type (image, audio, text, video,